zobornost/Dendron/notes/unholy.rules.heroic.md

 | 17    | 120 |
 | 18    | 140 |

-Your speed measures how far you can run, in units of five feet.
+**Speed** measures how far you can run, in units of five feet.
 It is equal to 6 plus your Dexterity.

 # Moves